-Return type numbers.
-Number
+Return type numbers.Number

-tkp.utility.coordinates.julian_date(time=None, modified=False)

-Calculate the Julian date at a given timestamp.
+tkp.utility.coordinates.julian_date(time=None, modified=False) Calculate the Julian date at a given timestamp.

+Laiculate the Julian date at a given times

-- time (datetime.datetime) Timestamp to calculate JD for. - modified (bool) If True, return the Modified Julian Date: the number of days (including fractions) which have elapsed between the start of 17 November 1858 AD and the specified time tkp.utility.coordinates.1 (ra, dec, cra, incr)
+• time (datetime.datetime) - Timestamp to calculate JD for.

+• modified (bool) - If True, return the Modified Julian Date: the number of days (including fractions) which have elapsed between the start of 17 November 1858 AD and the specified time.